ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 define OS_PRIVILEGE_MODE 0
 ```

-which ends up in exceptions at run-time when threads use privileged operations.
+This results in exceptions at run-time when threads use privileged operations.

 {{% notice Resolution %}}
 If an exception occurs at run-time, check the "Default Processor Mode for Thread execution" setting and adapt to "Privileged" if necessary.